 As working in a distributed team is becoming more of the norm, remote meetings are increasingly becoming central to the way we collaborate and develop our projects.
-We had earlier blogged with tips and methods for the remote worker to continue to get the most out of Agile and ways to avoid “face time bias” on a distributed team.
+We had earlier blogged with tips and methods for avoid “face time bias” on a distributed team.
 In this post I will zone in on tips to improve remote meetings, that I’ve found helpful to get the most out of this key communication mechanism.
 Some may seem basic, but are worth reiterating:

 Share the agenda of the meeting in advance : Knowing the main theme and talking points of the meeting in advance helps making a meeting productive and participatory.
 This may be restating the obvious, but if we could get a penny for every “generic” meeting...but often in haste meeting invitations end up being highly generic.